awsdocs/aws-transfer-user-guide/doc_source/as2-end-to-end-example.md

 ```
 aws transfer start-file-transfer --connector-id c-1234567890abcdef0 \
---send-file-paths "DOC-EXAMPLE-BUCKET/myfile1" "DOC-EXAMPLE-BUCKET/myfile2"
+--send-file-paths "/SOURCE-EXAMPLE-BUCKET/myfile1.txt" "/SOURCE-EXAMPLE-BUCKET/myfile2.txt"
 ```

 **Note**
 To find details for your connectors, run the command `aws transfer list-connectors`\.
 This command returns the connector ID, URL, and ARN for your connectors\.
 Then, you can run the command `aws transfer describe-connector --connector-id your-connector-id`, with the ID that you want to use\.
 This command returns all of the details for `your-connector-id`\.

-Successful transfers are stored at the location specified in the `SendFilePaths` parameter of the `StartFileTransferRequest` API operation\.
-For example, if you ran the previous command, files are transferred to `DOC-EXAMPLE-BUCKET/myfile1` and `DOC-EXAMPLE-BUCKET/myfile2`\.
+Successful transfers are stored at the location specified in the `base-directory` parameter that you specified in [Step 5: Create an agreement between you and your partner](#as2-create-agreement-example)\.
+If the transfer is completed successfully, the file is stored as /*path\-defined\-in\-the\-agreement*/processed/*original\_filename\.messageId\.original\_extension*\.
+In this example, DESTINATION\-EXAMPLE\-BUCKET/AS2\-inbox/processed/myfile1\.*messageId*\.txt and DESTINATION\-EXAMPLE\-BUCKET/AS2\-inbox/processed/myfile2\.*messageId*\.txt\.
 If you configured a logging role when you created the connector, you can also check your CloudWatch logs for the status of the AS2 message\.